prometheus/prometheus/docs/configuration/configuration.md

   # AWS Role ARN, an alternative to using AWS API keys.
   [ role_arn: <string> ]

+# Optional OAuth 2.0 configuration.
+# Cannot be used at the same time as basic_auth, authorization, or sigv4.
+oauth2:
+  [ <oauth2> ]

 # Configures the remote write request's TLS settings.
 tls_config: